-Atlantic Fellows for Social and Economic Equity is one of six interconnected Atlantic Fellows programmes, which together will create a global community of leaders for a better world.
+The Atlantic Fellows for Social and Economic Equity programme is one of seven interconnected Atlantic Fellows programmes, which together create a global community to advance fairer, healthier and more inclusive societies.

-The Atlantic Fellows for Social and Economic Equity programme is funded by a generous grant from the Atlantic Philanthropies.
-From its inception, The Atlantic Philanthropies have invested in people and in their vision, opportunity, and ability to realise a better world.
+The Atlantic Fellows for Social and Economic Equity programme is funded by a generous grant from The Atlantic Philanthropies.
+From its inception, The Atlantic Philanthropies has invested in people and in their vision, opportunity, and ability to realise a better world.

 The Atlantic Philanthropies is investing over $600 million, alongside other partner organisations and governments, to support the work of the global network of thousands of Atlantic Fellows over the next two decades and beyond.
 This investment – in both the Atlantic Fellows and the institutions that will support and nurture them – is the foundation’s final and biggest bet ever.